wolfjazz/fixed-point-math/README.md

 - reciprocal cbrt: 1 / x<sup>1/3</sup> <=> [ 2<sup>2f</sup> / (x\*2<sup>f</sup>\*2<sup>2f</sup>)<sup>1/3</sup> ]<sub>f</sub>

+### What this is NOT

+- Q and Sq types are not larger than the underlying integral type, however, the operations are not thread-safe and can therefore not be shared between threads

 ## This Library

 Provides different fixed-point types which fulfill the expectations from above (more or less).